 IV:05:06 Employee Tuition Waiver

-A. All full-time employees (faculty, administrators, and support staff) of the universities, community colleges, Tennessee Technology Centers, and Central Office staff are eligible to enroll in one course per term at any TBR or UT institution, with fees waived for the employee, on a space available basis.
+A. All full-time regular employees (faculty, administrators, and support staff) of the Tennessee Board of Regents (TBR) and University of Tennessee (UT) systems are eligible to enroll in one credit course per term at any state of Tennessee public post secondary (TBR or UT) institution, with fees waived for the employee, on a space available basis.

 II.
 FEES PAID/TYPE COURSE PAID/NUMBER OF HOURS

-A. One for credit graduate or undergraduate course which includes tuition, maintenance fees, debt service fee, student activity fees, technology access fees, and registration fees is paid per term.
-Employees are responsible for special course fees, books and supplies, application fees, applied music fees, lab fees, off-campus facility fees, parking fees and traffic fines.
+A. This waiver applies to one credit course, graduate or undergraduate, which includes tuition, maintenance fees, debt service fee, technology access fees, online course fees, RODP fees, service charges and registration fees.
+Employees are responsible for special course fees, books and supplies, application fees, applied music fees, lab fees, off-campus facility fees, parking fees, traffic fines and similar fees.
 "Term" shall mean any period of time in which a student may receive a grade for the completion of a course.
-It is the intent of this policy that employees will normally be eligible for one course per term with a maximum of four (4) terms per year; however, the structure of academic calendars in the summer may permit an employee's eligibility for more than one course.
-An employee may not enroll in more than one course under the provisions of this policy if the terms overlap.
-Furthermore, employees are not eligible for fee waivers at more than one institution per term.
+There is a limit of one course per term with a maximum of (4) terms per year.
+Employees are not eligible for fee waivers at more than one institution per term.

-Fees will not be waived for programs for which part-time or course-by-course enrollment is prohibited as determined by the institutions or costs exceed regular courses.
+Fees will not be waived for programs for which part-time or course-by-course enrollment is prohibited as determined by the institutions, or where costs exceed regular for-credit courses.
 Examples include, but are not limited to programs of law, medicine, dentistry, pharmacy, and veterinary medicine.

 III.
 PAYBACK PROVISIONS